stusseligmini/CeloraGroupLtd/docs/security-hardening.md

 5. **Verify**:
    - Test encryption/decryption with new key
    - Verify existing data can still be decrypted
-   - Monitor for errors in Application Insights
+   - Monitor for errors in telemetry logs

 ### API Keys